renpy/renpy/sphinx/source/screens.rst

 Dismiss
 -------

-The dismiss statement creates a dismiss displayable, which is a highly specialized displayable gains focus when no other displayable has focus, and and runs an action when it's activated.
-In this regard, it works very similar to the behavior of the say statement.
+The dismiss statement creates the highly specialized dismiss displayable, which gains focus when no other displayable has focus, and runs an action when it's activated.
+In this regard, it works very similarly to the behavior of the say statement.

-This is rarely used, and is mostly used to allow a modal frame to be dismissed when the player clicks outside it, as might be the case with a popup window.
+This is rarely used, and mostly to allow a modal frame to be dismissed when the player clicks outside it, as might be the case with a popup window.